Sir Ron Young

 Campbell is the founding director of the Salvation Army social policy and parliamentary unit.
 He has held a range of governance roles with the New Zealand Housing Foundation, Robson Hanan Trust, Community Housing Aotearoa, and Habitat for Humanity.
 Campbell has held several ministerial appointments and was a member of the Children's Commissioner's expert advisory group on child poverty.
 Appointed: 2019

-Alistair was the Board’s founding manager in 2002 and spent two decades in the role.
+Alistair was the Board’s founding manager and spent two decades in the role before being appointed a member himself.
 He is a public servant with 49 years’ service across courts, social development, and corrections.
 Appointed: 2019

 Wai is a former captain and coach of the Silver Ferns.
 She is also a former secondary school teacher, with public service employment and governance experience in New Zealand and the UK.
 Appointed: 2016

 Carolina is currently a legal assistance panel lawyer for the Royal Commission of Inquiry: Abuse in Care.
 Her legal career has included 18 months as a Deputy Registrar/Court Office at the Family Court in Manukau and 13 years as a lawyer in South Auckland.
 Appointed 2020